 Owing to the nature of the academy trust and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations or individuals in which a Trustee or member of senior management has an interest.

-All transactions involving such organisations or individuals are conducted in accordance with the requirements of the AFH and in accordance with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
+All transactions involving such organisations or individuals are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.

-No related party transactions took place in the year of account other than certain Trustees' remuneration and expenses already disclosed in πote 8.
+No related party transactions took place in the year of account other than certain Trustees' remuneration and expenses already disclosed in note 8.